 Piano Professional EPTA; European Piano Teachers Association (Spring 2018).

 ‘This is an excellent book, a first-class introduction and guide to those wishing to learn the piano, full of sensible and practical advice and very well written by an experienced pianist and teacher.’

-Robert Matthew-Walker, Musical Opinion
+Musical Opinion (2014)

 ‘This is an excellent book for anyone who is interested in piano lessons for themselves or a family member.
 It is extremely comprehensive and includes everything you could possibly want to know about piano lessons.
 I don’t think I’ve ever seen a book quite like this, and anyone considering piano lessons should use this book as a resource.’

 Susan Paradis, Leading US Music Educational Writer and Teacher (2015)

 London College of Music Pre-Grade 1 Piano Exam Syllabus

 The London College of Music Pre-Grade 1 piano exam syllabus consists of three grades: Pre-prep, Step 1 and Step 2, the last of which leads up to Grade 1.
 Melanie wrote, compiled and annotated all three exam grades for the 2021 – 2024 syllabus.
 Each grade consists of eight exercises, a selection of scales (for Step 1 and 2), and some musicianship questions, as well as two lists of repertoire.

 Each list features a mixture of nursery rhymes, famous tunes, film themes, and various original pieces, some specially commissioned, by renowned Contemporary educational composers.